Trade Advice Document

 Key rights:

-- the trader must have the right to supply the goods to you.
-For example, they do not actually own them and cannot therefore sell them to you
+- the trader must have the right to supply the goods to you - for example, they do not actually own them and cannot therefore sell them to you

 - the goods must be of satisfactory quality.
 The description, price, condition of the goods, fitness for purpose, appearance and finish, safety, durability and freedom from minor defects are all important factors when considering quality.
 Public statements, such as those in advertising or on labelling, made by the trader, the producer or their representative about the goods, must be accurate and can also be taken into account when deciding if they are of satisfactory quality